JamesUnicomb/KaFiTh/README.md

 ## Neural Network as a Motion Model

-We can train an autoressive neural network to forward predict the next time series measurement as shown in the figure below.
+We can train an autoregressive neural network to forward predict the next time series measurement as shown in the figure below.

 ![](https://github.com/JamesUnicomb/KaFiTh/blob/master/Results/AutoRegressiveModel.png)